placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 ### Lists of Exceptions

 1. **NullPointerExcpetion**: Occurs when one invoke a method on a reference variable with a **null** value.
 To avoid such exception, make sure to assign an object reference to the variable before invoking the method throught the reference variable.

+### The SOLID Principle

+The SOLID design principles denotes the five fundamental principles that every object-oriented language should abide.

+- **S**ingle Responsibility Principle (SRP):

+The principle that denotes that a class should have only a single responsibility.
+Essentially, this prinicple suggests the use of many smaller classes, each with a very specific purpose over the use of larger, broader classes to make the code more modular, reusable, and extensible.

+- **O**pen/Closed Principle (OCP):

+The principle that denotes thtat a class should be **closed** for modification but **open** for extension.
+When one wants to add a new feature to the class, one should subclass the existing class.

+- **L**iskov Substitution Principle (LSP):

+The principle that denotes anywhere an instance of a super class is expected, an instance of one of its subclasses should be able to be substituted.
+The subclass must not broaden the preconditions or relax the postconditions when the subclass overrides the superclass.

+- **I**nterface Segregation Principle (ISP):

+- **D**ependency Injection Principle (DIP):